o

 Parking spaces are available for residents and guests.
 Grassy patches dotted with palm trees are interspersed between the buildings and parking spaces.

-Prices begin in the high-$400,000s.
-The monthly HOA fee is in the high-$500s to mid-$700s and helps pay for amenities and common area maintenance.
+Prices begin in the high-$300,000s.
+The monthly HOA fee is in the high-$600s to more than $1,000 and helps pay for amenities and common area maintenance.

 Clearwater Point has three swimming pools, a hot tub, a private beach, and courts for tennis or shuffleboard.
 Sand Key Park is just across the Gulf Boulevard bridge and has beach cabanas and large bathhouses.
 Birders may be able to catch glimpses of herons, spoonbills, and moorhens.